 Mainstreaming Gender for Energy Security in Poor Urban Environments, in short, Gender for Energy Security (GENS), is a Stellenbosch University Tier 1 Africa-UK Trilateral Research Chair, under the leadership of Prof Josephine Kaviti Musango from the School of Public Leadership.
-The GENS Trilateral Research Chair is in collaboration with Brunel University London (BUL) led by Dr Fabrizio Ceschin from the Design Department, and University of Nairobi (UoN) led by Dr Amollo Ambole from School of Design.
+The GENS Trilateral Research Chair is in collaboration with Brunel University London (BUL) led by Dr Fabrizio Ceschin from the Design Department, and University of Nairobi (UoN) Dr Betty Mwiti from School of Design.

 The Trilateral collaboration is funded by National Research Foundation (NRF) of South Africa and the Newton Fund through the British Council.